ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 Check out the [Wiki](https://github.com/ClusterDuck-Protocol/ClusterDuck-Protocol/wiki/getting-started) to learn how to create your Duck Devices and set up a ClusterDuck Network.
 Feel free to visit the  [ClusterDuck Protocol](https://clusterduckprotocol.org/) website for more information on projects that the community is building.
 You can reach out directly on our [Discord Community](https://discord.gg/Cbgbzq353z) for any questions and/or to work with the community.

+# Transmission Ranges & Speeds

+For details on transmission ranges, speeds, latency, and lessons learned from real-world deployments (e.g., in Puerto Rico), see our [Distances and Speeds Guide](docs/distances_and_speeds.md).

 # Basic Usage
 ## Constructing a Duck
 ```c++